 — Expensive healthcare system for foreigners, always get an insurance

 Budget to Travel to Cambodia

-The budget for a trip to Cambodia is pretty moderate once you arrive.
-However, getting there can be expensive.
+Upon arriving to Cambodia, you will find it to be quite budget-friendly.
+However, getting here can be expensive.
 Airfare varies depending on where you are travelling from.
 Generally, flying to Phnom Penh is cheaper than flying to Siem Reap or Sihanoukville.
 You can also travel through Thailand.
 First, fly into Bangkok, then ride through Thailand or take a flight on a low-cost airline, such as Air Asia.
 There are tours around Cambodia starting from Thailand, but you are better off on your own.
 Trust us.

 Here is our estimate for a week (per traveler):

 Reading reviews about Cambodia will not provide you a full picture.
 Most of them say that prices are low and Asia is dirty, dusty, chaotic, and terrifying with poverty everywhere and crazy drivers on the roads.